armory/minnaker/readme.md

 ## Changelog

+* As of 1/14/2020, Minnaker only uses a kubernetes service account for its local deployment, and supports installation on Docker for Desktop.
+It no longer needs a private IP link, only the public endpoint (only need -P, not -p).
 * As of 11/11/2019, Minnaker uses port 443 (instead of 80) and Traefik's default self-signed certificate.
 * If you installed Minnaker prior to November 2019, you can switch to the new path mechanism using [Switch to Paths](switch_to_paths.md).
 * As of 10/18/2019, Minnaker no longer uses port 8084.